Andrei-Iosifescu123/face-attractiveness-analysis/README.md

 - Uploads individual face images to the Attractiveness Test API for analysis.
 - Draws attractiveness scores directly on the original image.

+## Disclaimer
+I am not affiliated with attractivenesstest.com in any way.
+The use of their API in this project is for educational purposes only.
+I am not responsible for any issues or consequences that may arise from using their services.

 ## Requirements
 ```bash
 opencv-python-headless